bunkercoin/bunkercoin/doc/fee-recommendation.md

 that requires the limit itself to be added to the transaction fee, making the output economically unviable.

-- The hard dust limit is set at **0.001 DOGE** - outputs under this value are invalid and rejected.
+- The hard dust limit is set at **0.001 BKC** - outputs under this value are invalid and rejected.
-- The soft dust limit is set at **0.01 DOGE** - sending a transaction with outputs under this value, are required to add 0.01 DOGE for each such output, or else will be considered to have too low fee and be rejected.
+- The soft dust limit is set at **0.01 BKC** - sending a transaction with outputs under this value, are required to add 0.01 BKC for each such output, or else will be considered to have too low fee and be rejected.

 ### Replace-by-fee and mempool limiting increments

-The increments used for replace-by-fee and limiting the mempool once it has reached its locally defined maximum size, is by default set at one-tenth of the relay fee, or **0.0001 DOGE**.
+The increments used for replace-by-fee and limiting the mempool once it has reached its locally defined maximum size, is by default set at one-tenth of the relay fee, or **0.0001 BKC**.